Hrod-Ger/pillomatic/README.md

 Our main goal with this project is to make easier the life of the people with our robot.

 # Requirements
-For running each sample code:
+For running each sample code, you'll need those libraries:
-- Python 3.9.x
+- Python 3.5.x
 - NumPy
 - time
 - Matplotlib
 - RPi.GPIO
 - cv2
+- Adafruit_PCA9685
+- sys

 # Algorithms
 We use one algorithm to detect via a WebCam which colour is the pill in order to classify it: